-Game of Thrones has become a cultural phenomenon over the six years it has been on the air, notably drawing a record-breaking 8.9 million live viewers during its season six finale, “The Winds of Winter.”
+Game of Thrones has become a cultural phenomenon over the six years it has been on the air, with a season seven trailer that drew a record-breaking 61 million views in its first 24 hours.

 “Now that winter has arrived on Game of Thrones, executive producers David Benioff and D.B.
 Weiss felt that the storylines of the next season would be better served by starting production a little later than usual, when the weather is changing,” said HBO programming president Casey Bloys.

-Not to mention that long-lost favorite Gendry — who hasn’t been seen since he rowed away from Dragonstone in the season three finale — may be returning, as the actor who plays the lovable blacksmith, Joe Dempsie, was allegedly spotted in the Belfast airport.
+Not to mention that the long-lost Gendry — who hasn’t been seen since he rowed away from Dragonstone in the season three finale — may be returning, as the actor who plays the lovable blacksmith, Joe Dempsie, was allegedly spotted in the Belfast airport.

 TIME has also provided a guide to the seemingly never-ending stream of characters that come in and out of play on Thrones, along with the slew of titles, relationships and familial ties that are introduced with them.

 Fortunately, the show has begun to streamline its storytelling, making it easier to keep tabs on those who — at this point in time — seem like they will have an impact on its final outcome.
 However, this also means it’s more crucial than ever to have a grasp on the role of each remaining player — no matter whether they’re a Stark, Targaryen, Lannister or something in between.